Law Offices of Frank W. Chen

 Frank W. Chen is one of California's premier lawyers.
 He was born in Taipei, Taiwan, and came to the United States in 1968 at the age of 4.
 He received his undergraduate degree in Economics from Stanford University in 1985, and his law degree from UCLA School of Law in 1988.
-He has been practicing law in California for the past twenty-seven years.
+He has been practicing law in California for the past twenty-eight years.

 He was formerly a partner of the law firm of Wasserman, Comden, Casselman & Esensten, L.L.P.
 He has successfully tried dozens of cases to verdict, as well as obtained favorable results in arbitrations and mediations.
 In 2005, 2006, 2010, 2012, 2013, 2014, 2015 and 2016, he was selected for inclusion in Southern California Super Lawyers, a distinction given only to the top 5% of all lawyers in the state.
 In 2010, 2011, 2013, 2014 and 2015, he was named as one of Pasadena Magazine's Top Attorneys.